Epilepsy

 Living with Epilepsy

 People with epilepsy are as intelligent and as capable as anyone.
-Sometimes geniuses have epilepsy, such as Julius Caesar, Einstein, and Alexander the Great (12) among others.
-They may have to take some extra precautions, and face different challenges, but they also achieve great things, and celebrate big successes.
+Sometimes geniuses have epilepsy, such as Julius Caesar, Einstein, and Alexander the Great¹² among others.
+They may have had to take some extra precautions, and faced different challenges, but they also achieved great things, and celebrated big successes.

 Just take a look at some of our own epilepsy heroes.
 You’ll be inspired.